Mount Unzen: Effects and aftermath

 Pyroclastic flows continued over the next few days following the June 3 eruption, however, they were reportedly smaller and less frequent.
 Even so, rescue efforts and movements to recover the bodies of the victims, were disrupted and stalled due to the ever-present danger.
 Authorities eventually managed to recover 27 bodies and brought them to the Anyoji Temple.
-4 of the victims' bodies were never recovered, and were reported as missing at the time, but presumed dead.
+Four of the victims' bodies were never recovered, and were reported as missing at the time, but presumed dead.
 Many of the recovered bodies were carbonized due to the extreme heat of the surge, and were identified by either dental records, or personal belongings they carried with them (e.g. wristwatches or cameras).
-17 victims on the outer edges of the affected zone lived for a while, before succumbing later to their injuries (burns to their skin and lungs, or inhaled ash in their windpipe and lungs).
-The final victim reportedly died on August 8.
+Seventeen victims on the outer edges of the affected zone lived for a while, before succumbing later to their injuries (burns to their skin and lungs, or inhaled ash in their windpipe and lungs).
+The final victim died on August 8.